Hlohlo10/FUTURE_DS_01-/README.md

 - VS Code

 ### Key Insights
-- November 2011 was the peak revenue month at £1.14M — nearly
+- November 2011 was the peak revenue month at £1.14M , nearly
-  double the average — driven by pre-Christmas demand
+  double the average which was driven by pre-Christmas demand
 - PAPER CRAFT, LITTLE BIRDIE was the #1 product at £168,000 in revenue
-- United Kingdom accounts for over 85% of total revenue — Netherlands and Germany are the most promising growth markets
+- United Kingdom accounts for over 85% of total revenue, Netherlands and Germany are the most promising growth markets
-- Top customer (ID 14646) spent £280,000 — a VIP retention
+- Top customer (ID 14646) spent £280,000 , a VIP retention
   programme is strongly recommended

 ### Charts